YagmurCemGul/my-all-links/README.md

 ```bash
 npm run generate
 ```
-The static output is emitted to `.output/public`.
+The static output is emitted to the `dist/` directory.
 Deploy this folder to any static hosting provider.

 ## Customizing Data
 - Profile name, bio, socials, and custom link list are defined in `utils/defaultData.js`.